HoTT/Coq-HoTT/STYLE.md

 Some bad examples:

-- "further progess"  Progress in what files?
+- "further progress"  Progress in what files?
 - "Bug in [Equivalences.v]."
 Was the bug fixed, or just noticed and flagged in comments, or what?
 - "asdfjkl"